WilliwadelmaWisky/WilliwadelmaWisky/README.md

 **A hobbyist software developer**

 <p align="justify">
   I am mostly a self-taught software and game developer.
 I do programming as a hobby and got introduced to various languages and frameworks during the years.
 I have built many prototypes and projects, from simple frontend applications to a little more advanced game systems, most of which never got finished nor open-sourced.
-I am most familiar with C#, Java, JavaScript and Python.
-I also have quite a bit of experience with a few different Linux distributions.
-A more detailed story of my developer history can be found on my <a href="https://github.com/WilliwadelmaWisky/WilliwadelmaWisky/blob/main/devjourney.md">devjourney</a> and <a href="https://github.com/WilliwadelmaWisky/WilliwadelmaWisky/blob/main/linuxjourney.md">linuxjourney</a>.
+Still a couple of projects were worthy enough to be open-sourced in GitHub.
+I am most familiar with C# (Unity Engine and .NET), Java (JavaFX and Springboot), JavaScript (Vanilla and React) and Python (NumPy, SciPy and PyQT).
+I also have a bit of experience with a few different Linux distributions, mainly Mint and Fedora.
 </p>

 ### Featured Projects